Hajres/Github-battle/README.md

 App here : https://gallant-beaver-ddb4d4.netlify.app/

 Some technologies used :
-React, React-router, Webpack, Babel and more..
+React, React-router, Webpack, Babel.js, Npm and more..

 Some Code Techniques used :
 Contexts, Code splitting, Rednder props, higher-order funtions, ES6 freatures and more..